Haidarmm/Documentation/content/docs/guide/shortcodes_1/ml.md

 Imagine biologists working in a remote research lab, deep in the heart of a dense forest.
 Fascinated by the plant life around,  wonder if certain physical traits of plants—specifically the size of their leaves—might reveal clues about their toxicity.
-To investigate, they measure the width and radius of leaves from various plant species, meticulously recording the data alongside known information about each plant’s toxicity.
+To investigate, they measure the width and radius of leaves from various plant species, meticulously recording the data alongside known information about each plant's toxicity.
 Their hypothesis is that larger or smaller leaves may correlate with whether a plant is safe to eat or potentially harmful.
 Our task is to help the biologist analyze this data, using statistical techniques to classify the plants based on their measurements.
 By finding a predictive link, we aim to offer the biologist a useful model for distinguishing edible plants from toxic ones, guiding safer exploration of the forest's plant diversity.

 ###Data vizualization